Dismiss Modal

 Home care

-• Soft foods will be easier to swallow.
+• Continue eating soft foods that are easier to swallow.

 • Drink plenty of fluids to prevent dehydration.
 Fluids also help ease pain by keeping the area moist.
 You must continue to drink even though your throat hurts.